-The Bank is developing a Credit Scoring Model which is currently under process of validation through back testing on a sample of cases approved in the past.
-The minimum threshold for approval of cases is expected to evolve and get fine-tuned based on actual sanction of cases through detailed appraisal.
+The Bank has developed a Credit Scoring Model for all asset loans.
+The minimum threshold for approval of cases is clearly defined along with actual sanction of cases through detailed appraisal.
 While credit scoring would be one of the important parameters for deciding pricing of loans, it will be pertinent for the Bank to consider the expectations of the customers as regards rate of interest to remain competitive at this stage when it is stepping into new segments.